 But that wasn’t all we experienced the LGBTQ+ community in Bogotá.
 At night, we made a gay night city tour with the handsome crew from The Queer Scout Colombia and the lovely local Drag Queen Mónica DiWhisky.
 Once we boarded the party bus, we were welcomed by the three handsome guys ready to show off the queer side of Bogotá.
 But first things first: Cheers on the night with one or two Vodka shots!

 The tour brought us around the city to five gay bars and clubs ending with Halloween night at Theatron, the biggest LGBTQ+ and gay club in South America.
 A total amount of 14 dance floors spread out on several buildings offer party lovers of the LGBTQ+ community Latin rhythms (we practice our Salsa steps), electro sounds, and pop music.
 The local salsa rhythm definitely kept the upper hand while strippers dressed in harnesses went totally naked.
 Definitely THE gay tip for your Gay Bogotá Travels!

 The only gay nightlife tour in Colombia, and we tested it in Bogotá with an open bar, free shots, and VIP entrances (even to Theatron)!
-From the trendy to the underground: the handsome guides took us to places of the city’s gay scene, that we couldn’t have found on our own.
+From the trendy to the underground: the handsome guides took us to places in the city’s gay scene that we couldn’t have found on our own.
 Get 5% off with the COUPLEOFMEN5 discount code during booking!

 Salsa Lessons with The Bogotá Salsa Tour